fuzzblob/fuzzblob.github.io/README.md

 # chtammik.github.io

-My website making in progress.
+This is the source for my website at http://tammik.de

+This repository is displayed here as well: http://chtammik.github.io/

 All code by Christopher Tammik.

-have a look at it here: http://chtammik.github.io/
+It is built with using pure html and css for loading quickly and displaying nicely on mobile devices.

+Feel free to copy, modify and use it to you liking.

+Any suggestions & feedback are highly welcome at christopher@tammik.de

+love,

+Christopher